kalcrow/CS_Portfolio/README.md

 *C and Software Tools*

 Code for this class was written in C, using Notepad++ and run in WSL.
-This class also required uploading code to a Github repository, and testing code on a remote Linux machine using ssh.
+This class also required uploading code to a Github repository, and testing code on a remote Linux machine using SSH.

 **Encrypter:** A project that encrypts and decrypts blocks of text using the DES algorithm **Hash Map:** A project that stores text or integer values in a hash map, taking user commands to manipulate and report data